svanheule/icecube-display/doc/icetop-display.md

 They can be included if the display uses a 30 LED/m pitch, and the firmware is able to deal with these different configurations.

+The LED strips contain APA-102C devices which were selected due to their adjustable brightness setting and clocked data input lines.
+This results in less stringent timing contraints for the controlling electronics, as the controller can decide how fast the data is clocked, and clock jitter is less of an issue.

 ## Display usage
 The display has a number of input buttons and LEDs to interact with and relay status information to the user.